Brazilian nationality law

 Brazilian nationality law details the conditions by which a person is a national of Brazil.
 The primary law governing nationality requirements is the 1988 Constitution of Brazil, which came into force on 5 October 1988.

-Brazil is a member state of Mercosur and all Brazilian nationals are Mercosur citizens.
-They have facilitated access to residence rights in all Mercosur countries and associated states.

 With few exceptions, almost all individuals born in the country are automatically citizens at birth.
 Foreign nationals may naturalize after meeting a minimum residence period (usually four years), demonstrating proficiency in the Portuguese language, and fulfilling a good character requirement.

-Brazil was previously a colony and constituent kingdom of the Portuguese Empire and local residents were Portuguese subjects.
+Brazil was previously a colony and constituent kingdom of the Portuguese Empire, and local residents were Portuguese subjects.
 Although Brazil gained independence in 1822 and Brazilian nationals no longer hold Portuguese nationality, they continue to have favoured status when living in Portugal; Brazilians resident for at least three years are eligible to vote in Portuguese elections and serve in public office there.

+Brazil is a member state of Mercosur, and all Brazilian nationals are Mercosur citizens.
+They have facilitated access to residence rights in all member states and most associated states of Mercosur.

 At birth

-Any person born in Brazil acquires Brazilian nationality at birth, with the sole exception of children of parents in the service of a foreign government, such as a foreign diplomats.
+Any person born in Brazil acquires Brazilian nationality at birth, with the sole exception of children of parents in the service of a foreign government, such as foreign diplomats.

 A person born outside Brazil of a Brazilian parent also acquires Brazilian nationality at birth if: